Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 - They’re also not tournament legal and are for recreational use only.

-If you’re in the market for a self-correcting golf ball to try and reduce your hook or slice, then you needn’t look any further than Polara!
+If you’re in the market for a self-correcting golf ball to try and stop slicing the golf ball, then you needn’t look any further than Polara!

-These self-correcting golf balls will have you playing straight in no time at all.
+These self-correcting golf balls that go straight, will have you playing straight in no time.

 2. Maxfli StraightFli Golf Balls

-Although they’re a little more expensive than Polaras, the dimple pattern has been designed in such a way that you will find the fairway more often than not.
+Although they’re a little more expensive than Polaras, the dimple pattern has been designed so that you will find the fairway more often than not.

 Let’s find out why you might want to add these Maxfli golf balls to your bag.